asyncapi/website/pages/blog/a_straight_guide_to_apis_and_architecture_concepts.md

   For example, the Network File System (NFS) plays an essential role in Unix and Linux.
 This system uses RPC between client and server to mount the set of files from a remote computer on a local computer, that is, to make them partially or entirely available on the latter, allowing the user to manage the files located on a remote device as if they had them on their computer.

-- **Event-driven**, real-time, asynchronous, do not wait for the API user to make the call before sending a response.
+- **Event-driven**, real-time, asynchronous, doesn't wait for the API user to make the call before sending a response.
 The response is issued as soon as an event occurs.

   A simple example is when you enter a page on the Internet, the browser makes a request to a server, and the server responds with the content you have requested.